DeroLuna/dero-miner/README.md

     --threads -t
         Number of threads
     --no-lock
-        Disables CPU core binding.
-Disabled on Windows by default --period <number>
+        Disables CPU core binding
+    --period <time in seconds>
-        The period in seconds for which the average hashrate is calculated Must be between 1 and 64
+        The period for which the average hashrate is calculated (10 by default) Must be between 1 and 64
-        The default value is 10
-    --never-stop
+    --log-console-line <time in seconds>
+        Enables logging of the console line with the specified period --show-pool-shares
+        Shows the total count of shares sent to the pool --never-stop
         Simulate mining when connection is lost

+    --exit-on-zero-hashrate
+        Stops the miner if the hashrate has been zero for 15 seconds You should run the command in a loop for the miner to restart (except for HiveOS) See the examples in start.sh and start.bat

     --old-console
-        Changes the way information is output to the console --no-colors
+        Changes the way text is output to the console --no-colors
         Removes colors from the console
+    --no-cr
+        Replaces the carriage return (\r) with a new line (\n) in the console

     --debug-shares
-        Shows found shares (the JSON message and the hash) --debug-getwork
+        Shows info about found shares (the JSON message and the hash) --debug-getwork
-        Shows getwork (the JSON message)
+        Shows info about getwork (the JSON message)

-    --algo1 0
-        Disables optimisations from Beta 1.11.1
     --algo2 0
         Disables optimisations from Beta 1.11.2a
 ```